About the programme

 - Research institutes

-- Schools/institutes/educational centers – from pre-school to secondary education including vocational education and adult education
+- Schools/institutes/educational centres – from pre-school to secondary education including vocational education and adult education

-- Non-profit organizations, associations, NGOs; organizations providing career guidance, counseling and information services.
+- Non-profit organizations, associations, NGOs; organizations providing career guidance, counselling and information services.

 Before the mobility